-Is my résumé a good length?
-The preferred length is one page for recent graduates, but as an education major, you may use two pages because of the related field experience.
-Just be sure to fill 11⁄2 pages if you go onto that 2 nd page.
-Is it organized?
-Your résumé should be consistent in the parts that are bold, capitalized, bulleted, etc., and the format should be easy to follow.
-Do I use bullets to describe my experiences?
+- Is my résumé a good length?
+The preferred length is one page for recent graduates, but as an education major, you may use two pages because of the related field practicums.
+Just be sure to fill one and one-half pages if you go onto that second page. - Is my résumé organized?
+Your résumé should be consistent in the areas that are bolded, capitalized, etc., and should be easy to follow. - Do I use bullets to describe my experiences?
 You do not want long paragraphs or sentences because it takes too long to say too little.
-Likewise, you do not want your résumé to be too sparse with only dates and job titles/experiences.
-Instead, use bulleted statements for your relevant experiences, starting with strong action verbs.
-Do I include results in my bulleted statements?
-Readers want to know what you accomplished in your field experiences, jobs, or leadership positions.
-Is there any irrelevant information on my résumé?
-Height, weight, gender, health, and marital status are not needed and are illegal to ask.
-Also, be sure to leave off information from over 10 years ago, unless it is related to the position you are seeking.
-Did I have a few people proofread my résumé?
+Likewise, you do not want your résumé to be too sparse with only dates and job titles. - Do I include results in my bulleted statements?
+Readers want to know what you accomplished in your jobs or leadership positions. - Is there any irrelevant information on my résumé?
+Employers do not need to know your height, weight, gender, marital status, and other such information, so leave them off your résumé.
+Remove information from over 10 years ago, unless it is related to the position you are seeking.
+Remove high school information once you are a second-semester sophomore or are a non-traditional student. - Did I have a few people proofread my résumé?
 Be aware that misspellings, typographical errors, and poor grammar could cost you the job.
-Remember that spellcheck won't catch everything either.
-Résumés should be carefully proofread before they are printed and mailed.
-Am I using anything too fancy that is distracting?
-Fancy typesetting, binders, photographs, and exotic paper stocks distract from the clarity of the presentation.
-Is my résumé professional looking?
+Remember that spell check will not catch everything either.
+Carefully proofread before submittal. - Am I using anything too fancy that is distracting?
+Fancy typesetting, binders, photographs, and exotic paper stocks distract from the clarity of the presentation. - Is my résumé professional looking?
 Your résumé should be neatly typed and printed in black on one side of quality résumé paper.
-You may use paperclips to send your résumé, but not staples.
-Did I attach a cover letter?
+You may use paperclips to send your résumé, but not staples. - Did I attach a cover letter?
 Too many résumés arrive on employer desks that were not requested, with little or no apparent connections to the organization.
 A cover letter helps direct the résumé to the proper recipient.
-Make sure to submit a personalized cover letter even if you are applying to a specific position!

 REMEMBER: The reason employers become interested in you is the value that you can produce for them.
-This value is demonstrated by what you have done, as much as by what you can do.
+This value is demonstrated by what you have done.
 Eliminate things that do not focus on your potential value.
 Your résumé is a demonstration of your ability to handle written communication.
 Put as much care and attention into your résumé as you would for a one-page advertisement of a fine product.

-REFERENCE PAGE
+REFERENCES PAGE

 Candidates should receive permission from an individual before using that person for a reference.
-Normally, you list three to five references.
+Three to five references is typically a good number of references.
 You may left justify or center the information on the page.
 Do not use family or friends as references unless an employer requests personal references.
-Examples of good references would be current or previous supervisors or principals, faculty members, coaches, sponsors of your activities, and colleagues.
+Examples of good references would be current or previous supervisors or principals, faculty members, coaches, sponsors of your activities/volunteer service, and colleagues.

 References for (Name)

-Street Address
+Street Address; City/State/Zip Code

-City, State Zip Code

 (Area Code) Phone Number

 email@provider.net

-[Use same format as your résumé]
+[Use same address format as your résumé]

-Name (with Mr., Ms., or Dr.)
+First and last name (with Mr., Ms., Dr., etc. if gender preference is known)

-Title
+Job Title